 - Conduct small-scale research on education

-- Module 1: Understanding Different Kinds of Educational Research and their Usage
+- Module 2: Understanding Educational Research and Its Academic Sources

-- Module 4: Understanding the Use of and How to Perform Statistics in Educational Research
+- Module 6: How to Perform Statistics by Using Analytical Tools in Educational Research

 ICT in Education